colincirian/milestone-project/project-1/README.md

 Aim trainer is a free game anyone can access to get some practice for the most popular FPS games.
 The game is designed to randomly pop up a target within a certain parameter on the screen the player is supposed to "shoot".
+The purpose of this game is to get better at any shooter game.

+The reason I decided to build an aim trainer is because I would practice on them all the time.
+When I first built my own computer, it was for video games.
+Mouse and keyboard was obviously new to me and I thought the convenience of simply searching in the browser, "aim trainer," was amazing.
+There's no signing up for anything, just straight to practice.
+I'm also really good at apex now.